 Completion and Awakened Bonus Completion

 Once we have acquired all 32 Watchstones we should fully socket our Atlas and begin working on completion and Awakened bonus completion.
-We never want to run a map that don’t already have Awakened completion bonus without getting that completion bonus.
-This means that will never run a map under tier 14.
+We never want to run a map that doesn’t already have Awakened completion bonus without getting that completion bonus.
+This means that we will never run a map under tier 14.
 In particular, we need to pay close attention to make sure that all maps are of the appropriate level for 4 Watchstones as we run them.
 (There are some JeBaited tier 14 maps that also have tier 16 versions.
 The tier 14 version will not gain Awakened bonus completion.
-The quickest way to check this is to throw your map into the map device and check if you get a warning – if you are told that the map is not at the correct level to spawn a conqueror, then it is actually a 3 Watchstone map of tier 14 and the map is trying to do you a sneaky.
+The quickest way to check this is to throw your map into the map device and check if you get a warning – if you are told that the map is not at the correct level to spawn a Conqueror, then it is actually a 3 Watchstone map of tier 14 and the map is trying to do you a sneaky.
 Don’t be fooled!)

-Note that we do not need to corrupt most high tier red maps in order to gain their Awakened completion bonus.
+Note that we do not need to corrupt most high tier red maps in order to gain their completion bonus.
 Only maps that are naturally tier 11+ require corruption – maps that we have scaled up via Watchstones do not.

 Pull out all of the maps you have that are not yet completed (or, say, five at a time – or whatever you are comfortable rolling).
 Roll them all, open the Atlas, and right click on each of those maps on the Atlas in turn to check them.
-This is the only place in the game where the information about whether or not corruption is needed for the Awakened completion bonus exists, so we need to check each map in this way.
+This is the only place in the game where the information about whether or not corruption is needed for the completion bonus exists, so we need to check each map in this way.